 4. “When should I take my new cat to the vet?”

-After you adopt a new pet, it’s time for a visit to the veterinarian.
+After you adopt a new pet, it’s time for a visit to the vet.
 Here at CCP, we recommend bringing in your new cat for an exam before he or she interacts with any existing pets to make sure they receive a clean bill of health.
 Not to mention, we would love to meet them!
 As well as an exam, they should receive preventative care such as vaccinations, an intestinal parasite treatment, a fecal test, and a feline leukemia/feline AIDS test.
-Lastly, don’t forget to microchip your new cat (yes, even indoor kitties) so that they can be returned to you if they were to ever get lost.
+Lastly, don’t forget to microchip your new cat (yes, even indoor kitties) so that they can be returned to you if they ever got lost.

 5. “I already have cats in my home.
 How should I introduce a new cat to them?”

 Trying to introduce a new cat into your home with existing cats can seem like a daunting task, but with the right plan in place, you can help make the transition a more positive experience.